-The information on this website is provided 'as is', for informational purposes only and should not be construed as professional advice of any kind.
+The information on this website and in mailings is provided 'as is', for informational purposes only and should not be construed as professional advice of any kind.
 Participants of the Berlin Group accept no liability whatsoever arising from any alleged consequences or damages resulting from use or application of the information and give no warranties of any kind as to the completeness, accuracy, timeliness, availability, functionality and compliance with applicable laws in relation to the information provided.

 The participants of the Berlin Group have not reviewed any of the websites that may be linked to or from the Berlin Group website, and the existence of such links does not indicate any approval or endorsement of any material contained on any linked website.
 The participants of the Berlin Group are not responsible for the contents of any website linked to or from the Berlin Group website.